 "Indirectly you are telling [the Islamists] that they are winning," he says.
 "You can see their victory in what has happened in this country."

 He points to the increased security I've seen during my trip up the coast as evidence of the country's efforts to reassure and recover: the metal detectors and under-car mirrors that now punctuate the hotel entrances.
-Only this morning, at Carthage, a ring of armed sentries stood at 50-metre intervals around the crumbling walls and columns of long-dead Empire, there to safeguard the tourists who, for the hour I was there, numbered half a dozen.
+Only this morning, at Carthage, a ring of armed sentries stood at 164-foot intervals around the crumbling walls and columns of the long-dead empire, there to safeguard the tourists who, for the hour I was there, numbered half a dozen.

 Out of the ruins, Aiouadi clings to hope.
-For too long, he says, Tunisia has focused on the mass-market.
+For too long, he says, Tunisia has focused on the mass market.
 But the country has more to offer.
-He enthuses about the interior, an area the size of England, a place of mountains, oases and desert where tourists rarely venture.
-Perhaps the events of last year will catapult Tunisia towards a long overdue diversification, from the unreconstructed beach-side tourism of the past to something more sustainable.
+He enthuses about the interior, an area the size of England, a place of mountains, oases, and desert where tourists rarely venture.
+Perhaps the events of last year will catapult Tunisia toward a long overdue diversification, from the unreconstructed beachside tourism of the past to something more sustainable.

 "We are going to bounce back," says Aiouadi.
 "But it's going to take time."